 The square is home to phenomenal Christmas and Easter markets which resemble the markets of the day, and the tower of the Old Town Hall gives another phenomenal panoramic view of the area.

 Once down from the Old Town Hall I felt compelled to sit in one of the many wonderful restaurants in the square with a delicious espresso and a guidebook.
 Entertainers performed magic tricks, and singers wowed the crowds with their vocal skills.
 One man wandered the square delighting young children by creating human-sized bubbles which proceeded to chase them around.
 I probably dwelled here for a good hour or two before I found my way out of the area, to the nearby Old New Synagogue.

 This famous religious building, situated in Josefov, is actually Europe’s oldest active synagogue.
 It’s an interesting building to wander through, full of historical facts and wonderful architecture.

 Prague is by far one of the most beautiful cities I’ve ever visited, and though I’ve been twice now, I certainly don’t feel like I’ve fully experienced it’s almost mystical quality to the degree I possibly could.
 There is so much to see, so much to eat and so much history to soak up.
 Prague has been discovered, there is no arguing with it, no one can claim this to be an ‘up and coming’ travel destination, it’s here and it has taken center stage.
-Seeing it in mid-summer is of course wonderful, and the crowds can’t suppress it’s charm, but next time, I’m going in January.
+Seeing it in mid-summer is wonderful, even the crowds can’t suppress its charm, but next time I’m going in January.